Coding-Ga/alx-system_engineering-devops/0x00-shell_basics/README.md

  100-lets_move writes a script that prints the type of the file named iamafile.
 Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u
  101-clean_emacs writes a script that Create a script that rm *~ all files in the current working directory that end with the character ~
  102-tree writes a script that Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
+ 103-commas writes a command that lists all the files and directories of the current directory, separated by commas